FreimanVS/restaurants-project/README.md

 			"id": 3
 		}]
 }
-where each menu has to be added by id.
+where each menu has to content its id.
 Only for admins.

 Customers use '/api/v1/vote/{id}' PUT being logged in, where {id} is the id of the restaurant the customer wants to visit.